 The connecting cables inside the surface have been fitted with color coded collars for easier identification and to provide simpler connectivity.
+Please refer to the table in Figure 10 for the color coding information.

 Cables connected in each bucket of the console frame will be prefixed with a letter: A for bucket 1, B for bucket 2 etc. numbered from left to right.